 Applicants for Security Clearance

-Although we’ve focused on military personnel, government employees and government contractors who already have a security clearance in this article, you also should immediately report your DUI arrest if you are an applicant for security clearance who has submitted a SF-86 and are awaiting a clearance determination.
+Although we’ve focused on military personnel, government employees, and government contractors who already have a security clearance in this article, you also should immediately report your DUI arrest if you are an applicant for security clearance who has submitted an SF-86 and are awaiting a clearance determination.